 Prizes are effective performance incentives and work well as recognition rewards.
 Vacation tickets, movie tickets, company products, free lunch or dinners are examples of using prize to recognize and reward outstanding employee performance

-I have alot of thoughts on how organisations can effectively reward and recognize excellent service, but I’d like to hear what’s on your mind.
+I have a lot of thoughts on how organizations can effectively reward and recognize excellent service, but I’d like to hear what’s on your mind.
 Share with me the forms of recognition and awards that are effective in your workplace